Services Cybersecurity Cybersecurity Strategy & Governance

 Putting your people at the centre of your cybersecurity is essential.
 But when your approach is chiefly reactive and unlinked to your overall risk management strategy, staff are left confused; it can be hard to get buy-in.

-To be effective, your governance should be more than just words; it must be understood and supported by your team.
+To be effective, your cyber strategy and governance should be more than just words; it must be understood and supported by your team.

 That why 460degrees works with your staff to co-develop your Enterprise Cybersecurity Strategy.